The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Shape the standard before it shapes the market.

 The Initiative is actively convening founding members.
-If you're deploying AI at scale or building Proof-of-Controltechnology, there's a seat at the table.
+If you’re deploying AI at scale or building Proof-of-Control technology, complete the founding member form below.